Aj7Ay/docker-ai/README.md

 2.  **Run `docker-ai`**:

+    By default, `docker-ai` uses the Groq provider with the `gemma-3n-e4b-it` model.

     ```sh
+    # This will use Groq by default
     docker-ai
     ```

-    You can specify the LLM provider and model with flags:
+    You can specify a different provider and model with flags.
+If you only specify the provider, a sensible default model for that provider will be used.

     ```sh
+    # Use OpenAI with its default model (gpt-4o)
+    docker-ai --llm-provider=openai

+    # Use Gemini with a specific model
     docker-ai --llm-provider=gemini --model=gemini-1.5-pro
     ```

-    By default, `docker-ai` uses Groq with the `gemma-3n-e4b-it` model.

 ### Learning Mode